-The Customer Service (Napili), Koa, Kokua, and Aloha templates are each composed of pages, which in turn are made up of customizable components.
+Lightning community templates, such as Customer Service (Napili), Partner Central, and Aloha, are each composed of pages, which in turn are made up of customizable components.
 Consult this table to find out which templates each component can be used in, and when it became available.